How to Charge RV Battery From the Vehicle

 Step 3: The phase of charging

 The vehicle’s power source also works like a battery.
 You can connect the RV battery with it or choose a 3-stage charger.
 Here, the charging will be completed through three phases of boosting, floating, and absorbing.
-However, only high-end plugs and cables application are recommended when considering the vehicle’s power source.
+However, only high-end plugs and cable applications are recommended when considering the vehicle’s power source.
 Because they are capable of carrying high-end energy, maximizing the charging process, and minimizing voltage drop with more reliable and stable connections with your RV battery.
 Carefully consider implying proper insulation from short circuits.
 A 50-amp automatic reset circuit breaker on the positive side eliminates possible fire hazards.

 Better Treatment, Better Lifetime